At a Glance

 A total of over 174 species have been reported at the eight eBird hotspots for Fair Hill NRMA.

-The birds at Fair Hill often exhibit high population density, supported by the large expanses of habitat.
+Some of the bird species at Fair Hill may exhibit high population density, supported by the large expanses of habitat.

 Spring migration brings flycatchers, vireos, thrushes, warblers, tanagers and orioles to the woodlands of Fair Hill.
-Green Herons, Great Egrets, Great Blue Herons, Spotted Sandpipers, Solitary Sandpipers and waterthrushes can be found along Big Elk Creek and the Christina.
+Green Herons, Great Egrets, Great Blue Herons, Spotted Sandpipers, Solitary Sandpipers, and waterthrushes can be found along Big Elk Creek and the Christina River in the Little Egypt section of Fair Hill (east of Appleton Road).

 Regular summer breeders include Red-tailed and Red-shouldered Hawks; Ruby-throated Hummingbird; Yellow-billed and Black-billed Cuckoos; Eastern Wood-Pewee; Eastern Phoebe; Eastern Kingbird; Acadian and Willow Flycatchers; White-eyed, Yellow-throated, Red-eyed and Warbling Vireos; Wood Thrush; Veery; Brown Thrasher; Yellow Warbler; Ovenbird; Kentucky Warbler; Louisiana Waterthrush; Common Yellowthroat; American Redstart; Scarlet Tanager; both Orchard and Baltimore Orioles; Blue Grosbeak; and Indigo Bunting.